 This post includes affiliate links.

 In the beginning of the year 2017, the Waistcoat Stitch made a major come back and went viral.
-This stitch is also known as the knit stitch due to its look, but is actually crocheted.
+This stitch came to be known as the knit stitch due to its look, but is actually crocheted.

 In fact, it is actually a very easy and basic stitch.
 You make it like a single crochet but in a different location than a normal single crochet stitch would be.
 If you never made this stitch before, then please click HERE for a very detailed written tutorial with many photos and a video.

 So, here I would like to provide with a collection of crochet patterns that all use the waistcoat stitch, whether it is for the entire pattern or just part of it.

 1. Swirly Heart Hat

 The Swirly Heart Hat was one of my most popular Waistcoat Stitch Hats I created.
 It only uses two yarn colors (one skein being mixed color yarn) and works up very fast as the pattern repeats itself over and over again.
 Get this free pattern HERE

 2. Love is in the Air Beanie